-Rio de Janeiro Mayor Marcelo Crivella believes so.
+Rio de Janeiro Mayor Marcelo Crivella believes a gay kiss is by definition obscene.
 He used his administration to try and censor a Marvel comic book containing a scene in which two male, fully-clothed characters kiss.
 Crivella called it pornography targeted at children and teenagers.

 In a country that figures among the top 10 consumers of porn on the internet, the argument that teens would have to buy a comic book to see explicit images is ridiculous.
 Not to mention that, by Crivella’s standards, the frescoes of the Sistine Chapel — which include a few images of men kissing — would have to be covered.